allpaca/V8Harvest/V8Harvest_2015.md

 gc();

 for (var i = 0; i < 120; i++) {

-  global.push(Ctor().a);
+  // Make the "a" property long-lived, while everything else is short-lived. global.push(Ctor().a);
   (function FillNewSpace() { new Array(10000); })();
 }

 assertUnoptimized(Ctor);
 %OptimizeFunctionOnNextCall(Ctor);
 for (var i = 0; i < 10000; i++) {
+  // At least one of these calls will run out of new space.
+The bug is
+  // triggered when it is allocation #3 that triggers GC.
   Ctor();
 }
 ```